Thailand's AIS says Huawei among five companies tendering to build 5G core networks | International

 Thailand's AIS says Huawei among five companies tendering to build 5G core networks

-"We are in the process of selecting vendors for the proper 5G core networks, both the Chinese and the Europeans," said Weng Cheong.
-AIS won 23 spectrum licenses for 5G in auctions in February, compared with its competitors True Pcl and Total Access Communication, which won 17 and two licenses respectively.
+"We are in the process of selecting vendors for the proper 5G core networks, both the Chinese and the Europeans," said Hui, naming the five companies in a briefing.
+"When we do anything, we send our request for proposals to all five, because we don't want to pre-select," he said.

+Hui's comment came after AIS announced last week a partnership with Huawei to sell 5G smartphones by the Chinese company.
+Huawei has repeatedly denied U.S.-led allegations that its equipment could be used by Beijing for spying.

+Hui said AIS, which won 23 5G spectrum licenses in February auctions, is aware of the U.S. allegations around the Chinese company but it will protect itself.
+"Those claims are not proven ... but when we use the Chinese vendors, we'll also have very important clauses specifying what they shouldn't do, to protect ourselves," he said.

 ALSO READ